 IELTS happens to be one of the most sought after English tests of the world and is taken by more than 1.4 million students every year.
-IELTS is the gateway to employment and education in the international market and is accepted by 6000 institutions across 135 nations.
-The IELTS listening test happens to be one of the most critical sections of the exam and hence require special attention.
+The test is the gateway to employment and education in the international market and is accepted by 6000 institutions across 135 nations.
+The listening test in IELTS happens to be one of the most critical sections of the exam and hence require special attention.

 IELTS Listening Test -Knowing the Basics Right

-Now, before you take on the IELTS listening test, it's necessary to know about various features of spoken English and also how English as a language finds usage in different ways and forms.
+Now, before you take on the test, it's necessary to know about various features of spoken English and also how English as a language finds usage in different ways and forms.
 So, it's very important to develop your listening skills in order to ace the test.
 However, you should know that your listening skills take time to improve and you won't be able to get all of it in the first instant.
 In fact, it is quite similar to mathematics, where you need to apply a particular formula to solve differential problems.
-The keyword here is to delve deep into IELTS listening test pratice.
+The keyword here is to delve deep into pratice.
 Only then, you shall be able to develop your listening skills in the most efficient manner.
-Identifying the right approach to develop listening skills is what you need in order to master IELTS listening test.
-The following concepts shall help you to develop great listening skills and take on IELTS listening test with utmost ease.
+Identifying the right approach to develop listening skills is what you need in order to master the listening test of IELTS.
+The following concepts shall help you to develop great listening skills and take on the test with utmost ease.